rust-lang/prev.rust-lang.org/faq.md

 Modern C++ includes many features that make writing safe and correct code less error-prone, but it's not perfect, and it's still easy to introduce unsafety.
 This is something the C++ core developers are working to overcome, but C++ is limited by a long history that predates a lot of the ideas they are now trying to implement.

 Rust was designed from day one to be a safe systems programming language, which means it's not limited by historic design decisions that make getting safety right in C++ so complicated.
 In C++, safety is achieved by careful personal discipline, and is very easy to get wrong.
 In Rust, safety is the default.
+It gives you the ability to work in a team that includes people less perfect than you are, without having to spend your time double-checking their code for safety bugs.

 ### How do I do the equivalent of C++ template specialization in Rust?